WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	````

-1. Open **HomeController.cs** class and scroll down to the _Share_ method.
+1. Open the **HomeController.cs** class and scroll down to the _Share_ method.
 Replace the _GetSasForBlob_ method call with the new implementation.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-ShareActionWithStoredAccessPolicy_)